Tulspal/Wiki_Project/README.md

 # Objectives
 1. Analyze the gender ratio of active Wikipedia users in Punjabi, Hindi, and Telugu Wikipedias.
 2. Track changes in the gender ratio over the last five years (2019-2024).
-3.Identify trends in contributor activity by gender.
+3. Identify trends in contributor activity by gender.